Kyuwri/Kyuwri/README.md

 🍓 Hi!
 I'm Kiwi, Kyu, or whatever you want.
 Feel free to C+H, friends especially!
 Anytime I'm online I'll most be semi-offtab, So, I apologise if I'm quite quiet or if I miss any messages.
 I just like to chill on here ^^ ‧ ₊ ˚ ✩彡 ﾟ .　　　　　　　　　　　　　. 　　　　　　　　　　　　　　　✦ 　　　　　,　　　　　　　.
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 　　　　　　*　　　　　　　　　　　.
 ‼️ Notes: I don't roleplay and don't act like a ship with me!
-If I'm not active for a while on Pony Town just assume that I'm off platform or busy, but you can always chat with me if you have me added.
-Lastly, DO NOT EVER mention self-harm around me!
+If I'm not active for a while on Pony Town just assume that I'm off platform or busy, but you can always chat with me if you have me added

 ### ✶ Currently playing ⋆. :
 [![spotify-github-profile](https://spotify-github-profile.kittinanx.com/api/view?uid=azsf26ttyxkalss13gafqesh2&cover_image=true&theme=novatorem&show_offline=true&background_color=121212&interchange=false&bar_color=53b14f&bar_color_cover=true)](https://spotify-github-profile.kittinanx.com/api/view?uid=azsf26ttyxkalss13gafqesh2&redirect=true) <img src="https://cdn.custom-cursor.com/db/12047/slime-rencher-cotton-slime-pointer.png" width="75" height="125">